-Although reusable microfiber cloths have found a large following among consumers in Europe, US consumers have been slower to come on board.
-We love our disposables and throw away paper towels and many people still have questions about what microfiber is and why they should bother to make the change.
-We count the cost of purchasing reusable microfiber cloths but forget to add up what we spend on cleaning products and paper towels over a month or year.
+Many people still have questions about what microfiber is and why they should bother to make the change or pay the cost.
+When deciding whether to make the change thet often count the cost of purchasing reusable microfiber cloths but forget to add up what they spend on cleaning products and paper towels over a month or year.

 Isn't Soap and Water The Best Way to Clean?

-In fact water IS a pretty good cleaner.
-Because the molecules that make up water are so varied from one another they have the ability to stick to many different types of dirt and grime to break them down and give you the chance to flush them away.
-Sometimes water alone can't do the job though and so adding detergents, chemicals and soaps help the water molecules more easily break apart the dirt and grease that water alone just can't handle.
+Although water is a good emulsifier of dirt sometimes water alone can't do the job alone and so adding detergents, chemicals and soaps help the water molecules more easily break apart the dirt and grease that water alone just can't handle.